autemox/screen-explain/readme.md

 ### Building the Application

-From your cmd.exe prompt, in the project folder, type: npm run               # Runs the application from cmd prompt npm run package       # Creates executables for current platform
+From your cmd.exe prompt, in the project folder, type: npm start             # Runs the application from cmd prompt npm run package       # Creates executables for current platform

 ## Application Architecture